-The control panel provides easy access to gauges and controls, and the illuminated switches provide a quick reference for every operating function.
-The patent pending Electronic Monitoring Control System is a computerized control system that gives instant
+The control panel provides easy access to gauges and controls, and the lights by the switches provide a quick reference for every operating function.
+The Series 2000 Control System is a computerized control system that gives instant information regarding dryer operation.